 You should be aware that employers are not only looking at your degree when they hire you for a position in the criminal justice field.
 They may also ask questions that help them establish your current level of knowledge and your training.
 They may ask you to complete a test to further evaluate your abilities, and they base their trust on a combination of your degree and your performance on a test or interview.
 As associate’s degree in criminal justice doesn’t mean a guaranteed job – it means getting the skills you need to do the job, and the credentials an employer needs to give you a chance.
 The rest is up to you.

 Working as a bailiff is one of the top associates in criminal justice jobs.
-This job pays an average salary of over $45,000, making it one of the best paying jobs that graduates from an associate’s in criminal justice program can get.
+This job pays an average salary of over $45,000, making it one of the best-paying jobs that graduate from an associate’s in criminal justice program can get.
 It is not just the high salary that makes a bailiff position one of the best associates in criminal justice jobs.
 Bailiffs are highly regarded law enforcement officers who help judges keep order in their courts.
 This means that their job is higher-profile and vital, yet it is less dangerous than the duties of many other law enforcement officers.
 Also, bailiffs usually work more regular hours than the vast majority of police officers, who may have to work the graveyard shift regularly.
-Many criminal justice graduates who get positions as a bailiff confirm that it is one of the best associates in criminal justice jobs.
+Many criminal justice graduates who get positions as bailiff confirm that it is one of the best associates in criminal justice jobs.

 A position as a correctional officer is on the top 2-year criminal justice degree jobs.
 The population of prisoners in the United States is very large and is growing all the time.
 This means that are many openings for different correctional officer positions.
 These positions may be easier to obtain than other 2-year criminal justice degree jobs, such as a police officer position.
 Working as a correctional officer also may be less dangerous and offer more regular work than working as a regular law enforcement officer.
 Correction officers, however, don’t get paid quite as much as some 2-year criminal justice degree jobs.
 The average salary for a correctional officer comes in at $43,550.